afry-south/afry-south.github.io/_pages/tipsrundan.md

 layout: tipsrundan
 ---

-Tipsrundan is the internal newsletter filled with great tips for competence, and other, at AFRY IT South.
-For IT South employees it arrives once every second week (Tuesdays).

-If you've learned, read or watched anything interesting lately make sure to share it and we'll add it!
-~ Hampus Londögård
+Tipsrundan is our (IT South@AFRY) internal newsletter which arrives every second week on Tuesdays.
+We try to keep it fresh and interesting with the best tips and articles from the internet or regionally.
+We're happy to receive suggestions of content!
+See [about](https://afry-south.github.io/about/) for contact.